Page loading ... Please wait.

 1/2 cup (90 grams) white chocolate chips

-Note: These are wonderful with a white chocolate glaze: Melt 3 ounces (90 grams) of chopped white chocolate and 1 teaspoon of vegetable shortening in a small metal bowl placed over a saucepan of simmering water.
+Note: The biscotti can be dipped in white chocolate.
+Melt 3 ounces (90 grams) of chopped white chocolate and 1 teaspoon of vegetable shortening in a small metal bowl placed over a saucepan of simmering water.
 Watch carefully as white chocolate can burn easily.
 Stir to melt.
 Remove from heat and with an offset spatula spread a layer of white chocolate on one side of the biscotti (or dip one end into the melted chocolate).
 Let the chocolate dry on a parchment-lined baking sheet.

 Contact Us Privacy Policy